-Constrained Electrostatic Nonlinear Optimization, Problem-Based
+Constrained Electrostatic Nonlinear Optimization Using Optimization Variables

 Consider the electrostatics problem of placing 20 electrons in a conducting body.
 The electrons will arrange themselves in a way that minimizes their total potential energy, subject to the constraint of lying inside the body.
 All the electrons are on the boundary of the body at a minimum.
 The electrons are indistinguishable, so the problem has no unique minimum (permuting the electrons in one solution gives another valid solution).
 This example was inspired by Dolan, Moré, and Munson .

-The objective and nonlinear constraint functions for this example are all Supported Operations for Optimization Variables and Expressions.
+When you use optimization variables (the problem-based approach), the objective and nonlinear constraint functions for this example are all Supported Operations for Optimization Variables and Expressions.
 Therefore,

 solve uses automatic differentiation to calculate gradients.
 See Automatic Differentiation in Optimization Toolbox.
 Without automatic differentiation, this example stops early by reaching the